Similes for Worried: As Worried As Comparisons

 Other Ways to Say:

-27. As nervous as a teenager at prom night
+27. As worried as a teenager on prom night

 Meaning: Describes someone anxious about a special event or important occasion, unsure about how things will turn out.